 Landscape ecologists at ACCS have a big picture perspective seeking to develop statewide datasets that are informed by the best available local sources.
-With partners across Alaska, we have established standardized statewide datasets for a variety of applications, including a statewide assessment of landscape condition, stream temperature monitoring network (AKOATS), a statewide vegetation plots database (AKVEG), and a composite map of vegetation and wetlands across Alaska.
+With partners across Alaska, we have established standardized statewide datasets for a variety of applications, including a statewide assessment of landscape condition, a stream temperature monitoring network (AKOATS), a statewide vegetation plots database (AKVEG), and continuous foliar cover maps of vegetation components across arctic and boreal Alaska.
 Our statewide geospatial syntheses inform future management decisions and provide scientific baseline for effective biological conservation.

 Understanding the current and historical extent of human development is an important component to effectively managing ecosystems.
 Habitat loss and fragmentation are the leading causes of species loss globally, and although Alaska is thought to be primarily intact, the location and intensity of development can have important impacts on local and regional resources.
 We work cooperatively with resource management agencies to test and ultimately implement systems that better measure and monitor cumulative impacts at meaningful scales.